 A smart local marketing strategy for events and promotions helps to increase your local visibility, feeding fresh content to search engines and demonstrating your relevance on high-intent local queries.

 Imagine, for example, that 20 neighboring businesses promoted your annual toy drive, resulting in 20+ potential links and 20+ citations of your business data on local websites.
 The impact on your Local 3-Pack and Map rankings is great.

 Google Posts are one tool you can use for local events promotion.
-Local search expert Joy Hawkins recently ran an experiment on the impact of Google Posts on local rankings and found that they’re effective in moving the needle.
+For example, local search expert Joy Hawkins recently ran an experiment on the impact of Google Posts on local rankings and found that they’re effective in moving the needle.

 You can access Posts within your Google My Business account.
-You’re allowed one photo and up to 300 words, so use the space wisely!
+Google allows one photo and up to 300 words, so use the space wisely!

 Google Post Example

 Give your store managers and franchise owners control over their promotions and events at the local level with Rio SEO’s Local Managers Events & Promotions Publisher, which allows for local content authoring and events and promotions management in near real-time.